Nutrition, Metabolism and Public Health

-The Sabri Ülker Foundation was established in memory of Sabri Ülker; a doyen of the Turkish Food Industry, and inspired by his philosophy of life.
+Sabri Ülker Foundation was established in 2009 to encourage public health and nutrition with a special focus on the Turkish population and regional neighbours.
 The vision of the Foundation is to be an independent and trustworthy contributor to public awareness on food, nutrition and health as a non-profit organization.
 Since its inception Sabri Ülker Foundation pursued this vision through its interactions with many governmental and non-governmental organizations as well as local and international Universities and other educational institutions with the goal of improving public health.

 The jury for the selection of the Sabri Ülker Science Award consists of previous winners of the award, Dr. Zeki Sözen, ex officio, and chaired by Dr. Gökhan Hotamışlıgil.

 Sabri Ülker Science Award presented to Turkish Scientist Assoc.
 Prof. Elif Nur Fırat Karalar

 Sabri Ülker Science Award Ceremony was held at the Metabolism and Life Symposium with the participation of scientists who are experts in the field of metabolism from all over the world.
 In the symposium hosted by the Sabri Ülker Foundation, chaired by Prof. Gökhan Hotamışlıgil and organised by the Harvard Sabri Ülker Metabolic Research Center, this year's science award was received by Assoc.
 Prof. Elif Nur Fırat Karalar from the Department of Molecular Biology and Genetics at Koç University.